 It is critical that all reporting be done with utmost sensitivity and, to the extent possible, confidentiality.
 All required reporters must familiarize themselves with their responsibilities and appropriate procedures, including data privacy and confidentiality.
 (See the link to system policy and procedure, above.)

-How do I make a report of sexual violence or abuse, neglect of a child or vulnerable adult?
+How do I make a report of sexual violence?

 - If you see an act of violence or abuse occurring, call 911 and notify law enforcement immediately that you believe a crime is occurring and provide the necessary details.